 Now the responsive head tube angle will do the opposite.
 It will make the front end really snappy which can be counter productive on fast trail rides.

 Check out the WTP Revolver to see a dirt-specific bike.
-(Check it out here) or the Fit TRL for a beginner level dirt bike.
-(Fit TRL here)
+(Check it out hereOpens in a new tab.) or the Fit TRL for a beginner level dirt bike.
+(Fit TRL hereOpens in a new tab.)

 Is the Sunday Scout good for riding dirt?